Neville Sandelson: Parliamentary career

 Sandelson unsuccessfully attempted to enter Parliament many times before he finally gained election.
 He contested Ashford in 1950, 1951 and 1955, the Beckenham by-election in 1957 and Rushcliffe in 1959.
 He might have won the seat of Heston and Isleworth at the 1966 general election from Reader Harris, its Conservative MP, had it not been for a strong Liberal vote.
 Additionally he also lost the Leicester South West seat in a 1967 by-election, and finally fought Chichester at the subsequent election.

 He was elected Labour Party Member of Parliament (MP) for Hayes and Harlington in a 1971 by-election.
 Later in the decade he survived a number of attempts to de-select him and seemed to relish the role of the beleaguered right-wing Labour MP.
 In October 1980 he was so unhappy at the Labour Party Conference's support for unilateral disarmament that he announced that he would vote with the Tories on all defence issues.
-In 1981, he was among the Labour MPs who defected to the new Social Democratic Party.
+In 1981, he was among the Labour MPs who defected to the new Social Democratic Party (SDP).
 Sandelson later said that he had decided to join the party months before, and had voted for Michael Foot in the 1980 Labour Party leadership election in order to ensure Labour had an unelectable leader.

 After Parliament

 In the 1983 general election he lost his seat, polling 29% of the vote, although he almost pushed Labour into third place which allowed the Conservative candidate Terry Dicks to win.
-During the 1987 general election he did not stand, and endorsed a number of Conservative candidates as a means of defeating Labour—though the list included Chris Patten, whose seat was a prime SDP–Liberal Alliance target which Labour had no chance of winning.
+During the 1987 general election he did not stand, and endorsed a number of Conservative candidates as a means of defeating Labour – though the list included Chris Patten, whose seat was a prime SDP–Liberal Alliance target which Labour had no chance of winning.
+His unwillingness to recant these endorsements led to his expulsion from the SDP.
 Despite these activities he was allowed to rejoin the Labour Party in 1996, then under the leadership of Tony Blair, who appealed to Sandelson's centrist values.
 He stayed with Labour until his death in 2002 aged 78.